Owning a Condo: What Repairs Are Condo Owners Responsible For?

 Trying to decide if you should buy a condo or rent?
 Understanding maintenance differences can help you decide.
 Before you commit to any contract, review and understand the maintenance responsibilities of a condo owner by examining the declaration of covenants, conditions, and restrictions (CC&R).

 Generally, condo owners are responsible for maintaining anything, from lighting flooring to paintwork, that's within their wall's interiors.
 They are also expected to cover maintenance and repair costs of any limited common elements they have access to.

-General community maintenance tasks such as trash removal and landscaping and the upkeep of shared amenities like swimming pools and neighbourhood clubhouses often fall on the homeowner association.
-Although this is a rule of thumb, some HOAs tend to shift more maintenance to the residents.
+General community maintenance tasks such as trash removal and landscaping and the upkeep of shared amenities like swimming pools and neighbourhood clubhouses often fall on the condo owners association.
+Although this is a rule of thumb, some COAs tend to shift more maintenance to the residents.
 That is why you need to carefully review community bylaws before you commit or work with a professional and reputable real estate expert to get your next strata.

 - Buying vs. Renting a Condo: Which Offers More Benefits?

 - Owning a Condo: What Repairs Are Owners Responsible For?

 - 4 Condo Interior Design Tips to Maximize Your Space

 - Condos vs. Single-Family Homes: 4 Reasons Condos Make Great Homes